accessibility-exchange/co-design/src/steps/match-organization-with-a-team-of-consultants.md

 ### Data tracking

-* Use data tracking to make sure consultants have even distribution of opportunities
+* Use data tracking to make sure consultants have even distribution of opportunities - make sure we capture intersectional data about the consultants